lkovari/nx-mf-dynamic-federation/README.md

 # Static Module Federation
 Remote list is fixed in the host’s build config (e.g. in webpack / module-federation.config.ts).
 Remotes are declared at build time; the host bundle “knows” remote names and often their URLs.
-To add/change a remote or its URL, you typically change config and rebuild the host.
+To add/change a remote or its URL,  typically change config and rebuild the host.
 # Dynamic Module Federation
 The host does not declare remotes in its build config.
 The host gets the remote list at runtime (e.g. from a manifest or API).